NateWright/StockExchange/README.md

 StockExchange:

-    HashMap of listed stocks - keyed by Ticker Symbols
+    -HashMap of listed stocks - keyed by Ticker Symbols

 Brokerage:

-    TreeMap of registered traders
+    -TreeMap of registered traders

-    TreeSet of logged in traders
+    -TreeSet of logged in traders

-    Recieves quotes requests and trade orders from Traders and relays them to StockExchange
+    -Recieves quotes requests and trade orders from Traders and relays them to StockExchange

 Stock:

-    Holds Stock Symbol, Company Name, Low and High price, Volume of Sale
+    -Holds Stock Symbol, Company Name, Low and High price, Volume of Sale

-    Priority queue for buy orders
+    -Priority queue for buy orders

 PriceComparator:

-    Compares TradeOrder objects based on prices and puts them into a priority queue based on ascending or decending  parameter
+    -Compares TradeOrder objects based on prices and puts them into a priority queue based on ascending or decending  parameter

 Trader:

-    Trader Object
+    -Trader Object

-    Request Quotes and place orders with brokerage
+    -Request Quotes and place orders with brokerage

-    Stores messages in a mailbox and displays them in Trader Window
+    -Stores messages in a mailbox and displays them in Trader Window

 TradeOrder:

-    Data Carrier
+    -Data Carrier

-    fields and accessor methods that correspond with data entry in Trader Window
+    -fields and accessor methods that correspond with data entry in Trader Window

 Assigned tasks: